 It’s one of the biggest events in Malaga of the year and the city centre is packed with families all anxious to catch a glimpse of the Three Kings.
 The parade takes the form of a cavalcade with highly-decorated floats and performers accompanying them.
 Each King rides a separate float sitting on a high throne and surrounded by his courtiers.

-The Three Kings Parade in Malaga has around 14 floats that include the 3 Royal.
+The Three Kings Parade in Malaga has around 14 floats that include the three Royal.
 The others take cartoon or traditional themes and there’s lots of music including Spanish Christmas carols.

 As well as the excitement of seeing the Kings, children (and their parents) are there for the sweets.
 All participants in the parade shower the spectators with hard-boiled sweets (the gluten-free sweets come in a light-blue wrapper) and thousands of them.
 Every year, some 12,000 kilos (4 million sweets) are up for grabs so everyone goes home with a good supply.

 The Three Kings Parade in Malaga starts with their majesties’ arrival at around 5pm.
 The starting point varies depending on the year.
 In 2025, the Kings spend the night at the Alcazaba Fortress (once a royal residence) and go from here to City Hall.
 They then join the parade as it makes its way around the city.
 Start time is 6pm from City Hall.